-Genomics, Phenomics and Bioinformatics
+Genomics, Phenomics, and Bioinformatics

-Students in the program will perform advanced study, training and research in areas that focus on functional genomics, high-throughput phenotyping, and computation analysis of genomic and phenomic data.
+Want to perform advanced study, training and research in areas that focus on functional genomics, high-throughput phenotyping, and computation analysis of genomic and phenomic data.

-The program is designed to provide both Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) students the necessary skills and intellectual background to work cooperatively with others in a research areas that take systems-wide approach to the study of the organization and expression of the many genes and their products expressed in an organism.
-Exposure to modern techniques and instrumentation will prepare the student for success in both industrial and academic careers.
+The program is designed to provide students the necessary skills and intellectual background to work cooperatively with others in a research area that take a systems-wide approach to the study of the organization of life and expression and regulation of genes in an organism.
+Students in the program will perform advanced study, training and research in areas that focus on functional genomics, high-throughput phenotyping, and computation analysis of genomic and phenomics data.
+Students will learn and master the multi-omics approaches for research in many frontiers.
+Exposure to modern techniques, instrumentation, computational and statistical methods will prepare the student for success in both industrial and academic careers.